curiousoffice/playbook/README.rst

 We've created a few open source libraries to help us perform common tasks and give back to the community.
-Our open source libraries workk best when one person steps up to maintain them.
+Our open source libraries work best when one person steps up to maintain them.
 Each of our repositories has a leader responsible for keeping the repository moving forward.
 The leader doesn't necessarily have to do the bulk of the actual work; responsibilities include: